 Create a Barn and tons of various barnyard animals, cut them out and let your child play for hours.

 Remember paper dolls when you were a kid?
 I remember… they were fun, but they ripped easily & the tabs often fell off.
 You can easily print your own paper-dolls, outfits, hairstyles & accessories onto magnetic sheets, cut them out for hours of creative fun.

 - Clothing for Friends in Various ThemesSpecial Thank You to Terri at MakingFriends.com for sharing her graphics with us for this project!

 - Animals… print out color photos of various animals, bugs, insects, plants, dinosaurs, etc

 Here is an AWESOME site of Clip art in every category imaginable

 Create a Beast – Create wild shapes and colors, cut them out and place them in a decorative box, (personalize one using your computer.)
 Let your child create his or her own wacky magnet beast creature by stacking the different shapes on top of one another.
 (If they want to give them as gifts after they are created, simply use a little Elmer’s glue!)

 Travel Games: Print a tic-tac- toe board or Checkers Board & magnetic “game” pieces.
 Simple to store, easy to play in the car

 Frugal Decorating Idea:

 Did you know they sell Magnetic Paint at the store?
-Why not paint a strip in your child's room or playroom & add several homemade magnet sets to the strips.
+Why not paint a strip in your child’s room or playroom & add several homemade magnet sets to the strips.
 They could have word art, a barn & animals, Trucks & Cars for Racing, Dolls, Cartoon & book Characters, the possibilities are endless.
-With a small can of paint, you could transform a room for just a couple dollars.
+With a small can of paint, you could transform a room for just a couple of dollars.